Edmund Vivian Gabriel: Biography

 In 1925, he was appointed to King George V's household as a Gentleman Usher in Ordinary, a title he maintained until his death.
 In the 1937 Coronation Honours he was knighted by King George VI.
 During the Second World War he was a member of the British Air Commission to the United States of America.

 Edmund Vivian Gabriel descended from the Gabrielli, a noble Italian family from Gubbio, a branch of which had settled in England in the 17th century.
 He maintained there a residence at 10, via Ducale, was honorary curator of the local Palazzo Ducale, and supported the restoration of local artifacts and buildings.
 In the 1920s he decided to bequeath the collection of art he had gathered during his stay in Asia to the municipality of Gubbio: the Vivian Gabriel Oriental Collection of Tibetan, Nepalese, Chinese and Indian Art is today exposed in the Palazzo dei Consoli in the Umbrian hilltown.

 For this and his services during the war he was appointed by King Victor Emmanuel III Officer, Order of the Crown of Italy, and Officer, Order of Saints Maurice and Lazarus.
 He also was a Knight of Justice of the Venerable Order of Saint John of Jerusalem.
 He was also awarded the Order of Saint Agatha by the Republic of San Marino.

 In 1926, Sir Vivian acquired the site of the Inn of the Tongue of England in the Old Town of Rhodes in the Dodecanese.
 It was in turn given by his heirs to the ‘People of Greece’ in 1972.

 Death

 He died in Antigua, Leeward Islands, British West Indies on 13 February 1950, at the residency of the Governor, the 2nd Earl Baldwin.

 His portrait by John Newman Holroyd is exposed at the Museum of the Order of St John in London.

-He received the King George VI Version of the Royal Household Long and Faithful Service Medal in 1945 for 20 years of service to the British Royal Family as Gentleman Usher in Ordinary.